hrushikreddy-chinthareddy/zinnia-hackathon-2026/README.md

 - For MacOS: XCode developer tools
 - Node.js 20+
 - [pnpm](https://pnpm.io/) - We use `pnpm` because it has better support for monorepos.
 It has a lot of built in tools that make it easier to filter on the app or package you want to build and deploy.
 You will want to install version `9.4.0`.
-- Mac users will need to run the following command to use the canvas package that is required by `pnpm`
-  - `brew install pkg-config cairo pango libpng jpeg giflib librsvg` Refer to [this article](https://flaviocopes.com/fix-node-canvas-error-pre-gyp-macos/) for more details
 - Personal Access Token
   - GitHub packages hosts our shared packages
   - Create a [personal access token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#authenticating-to-github-packages)